wazuh/wazuh-documentation/source/deploying-with-ansible/installation-guide.rst

 .. meta::
     :description:
-  Check out this installation guide of how to create an environment consisting of a Wazuh server, an Elastic Stack server, and a Wazuh agent, in a simple and intuitive way.
+  Check out this installation guide to create an environment consisting of a Wazuh server, an Elastic Stack server, and a Wazuh agent.

 .. _wazuh_ansible_guide: